rohitg9b/DevOps2022/Foundation/readme.md

 > So we must be *agile* in our approach to developing a software solution to a problem.

+The four core values outlined in the Agile Manifesto are:

+Individual interactions are more important than processes and tools.
+People drive the development process and respond to business needs.
+They are the most important part of development and should be valued above processes and tools.

 ---

 ![Scrum Process](images/scrum-big.png)